vanHeemstraSystems/doppler/300/100/300/100/README.md

   ...
   -  init: |
        npm install
-       doppler run -- npm run build
+       doppler run --mount .env -- npm run build
 ```

-The Doppler environment variable will thus be injected in the environment.
+The Doppler environment variable will thus be injected in the environment, whilst at the same time injecting any environment variables that are stored in a .env file (mostly, non-secret variables).